-Psychiatric disorder is a mental illness.
-It is a mental health professional that greatly disturbs your thinking, moods, or behavior and seriously increases your risk of disability, pain, death, or loss of freedom.
-Psychiatric disorder treatment plans vary depending on the exact diagnosis and the specific needs of the individual patient.
+A psychiatric disorder is a mental illness that significantly disturbs your thinking, moods, or behavior and seriously increases your risk of disability, pain, death, or loss of freedom.
+Psychiatric disorder treatment plans vary depending on the diagnosis and the individual’s needs.

-In addition, your symptoms must be more severe than expected in response to an upsetting event, such as normal grief after the loss of a loved one.
-This is a rather broad definition, essentially boiling psychiatric disorders down to problems that people experience with their minds and their moods.
-However, there are a number of specific diagnoses categorized under the larger umbrella of mental illness.
+Your symptoms must be more severe than expected in response to an upsetting event, such as normal grief after losing a loved one.
+This is a rather broad definition, essentially boiling psychiatric disorders down to problems people experience with their minds and moods.
+However, several specific diagnoses are categorized under the immense umbrella of mental illness.

 A large number of psychiatric disorders have been identified.
 There are over 200 classified types of psychiatric disorders, but some of the most frequently diagnosed ones are:

 - Depression (Major Depressive Disorder): Characterized by persistent sadness, loss of interest or pleasure, and other emotional and physical symptoms.

 - Anxiety Disorders: This category includes conditions like Generalized Anxiety Disorder (GAD), Panic Disorder, Social Anxiety Disorder, and Specific Phobias, which involve excessive fear or worry.

 - Bipolar Disorder: Marked by extreme mood swings, including manic (elevated) and depressive (low) episodes.

 - Schizophrenia: A severe mental disorder involving distorted thinking, hallucinations, and altered perceptions of reality.

 - Obsessive-Compulsive Disorder (OCD): It is characterized by persistent, intrusive thoughts (obsessions) and repetitive behaviors (compulsions).